Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Abstract

 \section{Abstract}

-\edit{In the realm of emerging real-time networked applications such as cyber-physical systems (CPS), the \textit{Age of Information (AoI)} has emerged as a pivotal metric for evaluating the timeliness.} \rev{To meet the high computational demands, such as those in smart manufacturing within CPS, mobile edge computing (MEC) presents a promising solution for optimizing computing and reducing AoI.} \rev{In this work, we study the timeliness of computational-intensive updates and explore jointly optimizing the task updating (when to generate a task) and offloading (where to process a task) policies to minimize AoI. } Specifically, we consider edge load dynamics and formulate a task scheduling problem to minimize the expected time-average AoI. \rev{Solving this problem is challenging due to the fractional objective introduced by AoI and asynchronous decision-making of the semi-Markov game (SMG). } \rev{To this end, we propose a fractional reinforcement learning (RL) framework.
-We begin by introducing a fractional single-agent RL framework and establish its linear convergence rate.
-Building on this, we develop a fractional multi-agent RL framework, extending Dinkelbach's method and demonstrating its equivalence to the inexact Newton's method.
-Furthermore, we provide the conditions under which the framework achieves linear convergence to the Nash equilibrium (NE).} To tackle the challenge of asynchronous decision-making in SMG, we further design an asynchronous model-free fractional \rev{multi-agent RL} algorithm, where each mobile device can determine the task updating and offloading decisions without knowing the real-time system dynamics and decisions of other devices. \revr{Experimental results show that when compared with the best baseline algorithm, our proposed algorithms reduce the average AoI by up to $52.6\%$. }
+\edit{In the realm of emerging real-time networked applications such as cyber-physical systems (CPS), the \textit{Age of Information (AoI)} has emerged as a pivotal metric for evaluating timeliness.} \rev{To meet the high computational demands, such as those in smart manufacturing within CPS, mobile edge computing (MEC) presents a promising solution for optimizing computing and reducing AoI.} \rev{In this work, we study the timeliness of compute-intensive updates and explore the joint optimization of task-updating and offloading policies to minimize AoI. } We consider edge load dynamics and formulate a task scheduling problem to minimize the expected time-average AoI. \rev{Solving this problem is challenging due to the fractional objective introduced by AoI and asynchronous decision-making in the semi-Markov game (SMG). } To this end, we propose a fractional reinforcement learning (RL) framework.
+We begin by introducing a fractional single-agent RL framework and establish its linear convergence rate. \revb{Building on this, we develop a fractional multi-agent RL framework, extend Dinkelbach's method, and demonstrate its equivalence to the inexact Newton's method.} \revbb{Furthermore, we provide the conditions under which the framework achieves local linear convergence to the Nash equilibrium (NE). } To tackle the challenge of asynchronous decision-making in the SMG, we further design an asynchronous model-free fractional \rev{multi-agent RL} algorithm, where each mobile device can determine the task updating and offloading decisions without knowing the real-time system dynamics and decisions of other devices. \revb{Compared with the best existing baseline, the proposed algorithm reduces the average AoI by up to $42.0\%$. }